Islamic Republic of Iran Air Force: Facilities

 In the last several years several new airfields have been constructed in central- and eastern Iran.
 Some of these facilities have since seen full-scale deployments of IRIAF units, and it now appears that at least two became permanent "Tactical Fighter Bases" (TFBs).
 These are the first such bases established since 1979.

-Except new airfields, with Chinese support, the IRIAF constructed also a number of new early warning radar sites around the country.
-Its ability to control the national airspace, however, remains limited—mainly due to the rugged terrain and lack of airborne early warning assets.
+Except new airfields, with Chinese support, the IRIAF constructed a number of new early warning radar sites around Iran.
+Its ability to control the national airspace remains limited—mainly due to the rugged terrain and lack of airborne early warning assets.

-Aside from maintaining 17 TFBs, the IRIAF operates numerous temporary detachments on several minor airfields around the country.
+Aside from maintaining 17 TFBs, the IRIAF operates numerous temporary detachments on several minor airfields around Iran.
 Ex-Iraqi Mirage F.1EQs, usually based at TFB.14, near Mashhad, were frequently seen over the Persian Gulf in 2005 and 2006.